-The Turkey Creek Trail #92 doesn't follow a creek and there's no flowing water to be seen.
-However, it is a pleasant stroll through a fringe of Red Rock Country to the flanks of a shield volcano where a fine panorama and intriguing geology await.
+The Turkey Creek Trail #92 doesn't follow a creek, and there's no flowing water to be seen.
+However, it is a pleasant stroll through Red Rock Country's fringe to the flanks of a shield volcano where a fine panorama and intriguing geology await.

-The trailhead parking area is small with space for six or seven vehicles packed tightly.
+The trailhead parking area is small, with space for six or seven vehicles packed tightly.
 The trail is well marked with what the USFS calls "basket cairns."
 We call them "caged rocks."
 About 5-6 minutes after you leave the TH, you will come to a major "Y" intersection.
 Turn right.
-The trail continues to be well-marked until its logical terminus on the northern lip of the House Mountain caldera.
+The trail continues to be well-marked until its logical terminus on the House Mountain caldera's northern lip.

 The Turkey Creek Trail ambulates through three small valleys, each smaller than the preceding one.
 The pinon-juniper forest here shows remarkably little mortality from the recent beetle infestation.

-The stroll between the parking area and Turkey Creek Tank is quite nice.
-Occasional open areas provide nice localized views.
+The stroll between the parking area and Turkey Creek Tank is quite lovely.
+Occasional open areas provide excellent localized views.
 After passing the stock tank, the trail passes through a somewhat more heavily vegetated vicinity.
 You gradually gain elevation as you approach a short, steep final climb onto the lip of the House Mountain caldera.
-At the top, there are fine views of a red rock panorama stretching between Bear and Munds Mountains.
-You can also see the volcanic caldera and as well as the west vent from which the mountain derived its place name.
+There are fine views of a red rock panorama stretching between Bear and Munds Mountains at the top.
+You can also see the volcanic caldera and the west vent from which the mountain derived its place name.

-Motorized vehicles can actually reach this point from a very rough road coming in from the south.
-We've never encountered a vehicle here but we've seen fresh tire tracks.
+Motorized vehicles can reach this point from a very rough road coming in from the south.
+We've never encountered a vehicle here, but we've seen fresh tire tracks.

-If you wish to continue on up to the eastern volcanic vent, an even wider panorama awaits.
-However, this is a rough, tough SOB route.
-(SOB: "Sea of Basalt".)
+If you wish to continue up to the eastern volcanic vent, and even more sweeping panorama awaits.
+However, this is a rough, challenging SOB route.
+(SOB: "Sea of Basalt.")

 House Mountain is a 13-15 million-year-old shield volcano.
-The mountain's geologic secrets were only recently dechipered in the late 1980's.
-Geologist Wayne Ranney used a small outcrop near the upper terminus of the Turkey Creek Trail to prove that House Mountain actually erupted at the base of the "ancestral" Mogollon Rim.
-The mountain's presence can therefore be used to show that the Rim has been eroding away to the northeast at the rate of one foot every 625 years.
-That's actually quite fast in geologic time.
-The telltale outcrop is located perhaps a quarter mile easterly from the point where the Turkey Creek Trail tops out.
+The mountain's geologic secrets were only recently deciphered in the late 1980s.
+Geologist Wayne Ranney used a small outcrop near the Turkey Creek Trail's upper terminus to prove that House Mountain erupted at the base of the "ancestral" Mogollon Rim.
+The mountain's presence can therefore be used to show that the Rim has been eroding to the northeast at the rate of one foot every 625 years.
+That's quite fast in geologic time.
+The telltale outcrop is located perhaps a quarter-mile easterly from where the Turkey Creek Trail tops out.
 It's easier to see while hiking up the side of the caldera.
 Author Ranney has assured us that it's a "doable" hike.
 But it looks like a very sketchy bushwhack to us.
-Look for a small area of volcanic cinders sitting in contact with the much older sedimentary rocks for which Sedona is famous.
+Look for a small volcanic cinders area sitting in contact with the much older sedimentary rocks for which Sedona is famous.

 You can read more about House Mountain and the Sedona/Verde Valley vicinity in Ranney's book, "Sedona Through Time."

-The 7 mile round trip on the Turkey Creek Trail usually takes about 3-3.5 hours.
+The 7 miles round trip on the Turkey Creek Trail usually takes about 3-3.5 hours.
 Allow an extra hour or two if you plan to explore other portions of House Mountain.
-Recently, we've hiked this trail October 29, December 26, 2004 and January 25, 2005.
+Recently, we've hiked this trail three times in late 2004 and early 2005.
 The tread is in great shape.

-There are perhaps 5-6 miles of well-maintained, interesting trails inside the park, as well as toilets, water and a visitor center.
-To find the Park entrance simply walk a few minutes west on 9892 until you see the sign.
+There are perhaps 5-6 miles of well-maintained, interesting trails inside the park, as well as toilets, water, and a visitor center.
+To find the Park entrance walk a few minutes west on 9892 until you see the sign.